 Outside areas and boundaries

 Repair category 2

-Notes There is some deterioration to the timber fencing around the rear garden and the slab patio/path was uneven and damaged in places.
+Notes There is some unevenness and deterioration to the slabbed pathways around the property.
+Some of the tiles are missing from the front step and the rendered finish to the retaining wall is cracked, loose and missing.

 Ceilings

-Repair category 1
+Repair category 2

 Notes The textured plaster finish may be an asbestos containing material which should be managed accordingly.
+There is some unevenness and dampness to the plaster.